As part of our campaign with Technicians Make it Happen, we're sharing how talented technicians make our amazing artworks possible.

 There were physical technological elements to this artwork; built structures upon which projection kit was placed, speakers that distributed sound around the Square, cabling that connected the speakers to the mixing desk, computer and power.
 Then there was the content itself: audio digital recordings of voices, both historical and contemporary.
 Some existed as archival digital files, others were recorded in the Square itself.
 They combined voices with ambient environmental sounds.
 These were curated by sound artist Chris Perry, using Logic software to create key channels of audio which ran over a bed of sounds recorded from the Square.
 We pulled out resonant frequencies which were played back into the space, re-tuning and re-toning across 12 speakers so it circulated around the square, so that the voices moved, drifting around and past the audience.
 The audio composition was combined with flowing, sound-responsive digitally-projected visuals, designed by Tim Dollimore, creating matrices of light across the ground, creating webs of connectivity.

-How are technicians key to Art in your opinion?
+How are technicians key to producing art?

 My artwork could not exist without collaborating with all kinds of technicians who are characterised by having particular ways of thinking and problem solving.
 They are creatives in their own right and, importantly, creative in a way that I am not.
 I have an intuitive way of working, so I might see, hear and dream what I want to create but it’s only with the help of other expert individuals that those ideas can become tangible pieces of digital art.